Towards Inadequately Pre-trained Models in Transfer Learning: Related Work

 Aiming to investigate what kinds of pre-training models could bring better transferring performance, Kornblith et al.\cite{Kornblith_2019_CVPR} conduct extensive experiments on 16 different network architectures and suggest that models with higher top-1 accuracy on ImageNet could learn better transferable representations for target tasks.
 From the perspective of adversarial training, Utrera et al.\cite{utrera2021adversariallytrained} found that adversarially-trained models, though perform poorer on source data, actually have stronger transferability than natural models.
 And they further claimed that adversarially-trained models can learn more human-identifiable semantic information.
-Later, focusing more on model architecture, Salman et al.\cite{salman2020adversarially} drew a same conclusion, which further consolidate this viewpoint.
-In this work, we further investigate the relationship between top-1 accuracy on ImageNet and the performance in target tasks, and found that some suboptimal models during pre-training transfer better when viewed as feture extractor, which is a analogous phenomenon with early-stopping\cite{prechelt1998early,yao2007early} in supervised learning that higher accuracy on training set does not mean higher test performance.
+Later, focusing more on model architecture, Salman et al.\cite{salman2020adversarially} drew the same conclusion, which further consolidates this viewpoint.
+In this work, we further investigate the relationship between top-1 accuracy on ImageNet and the transfer performance and found that some suboptimal models during pre-training transfer better when viewed as feature extractors, which is an analogous phenomenon with early-stopping\cite{prechelt1998early,yao2007early} in supervised learning that higher accuracy on training set does not mean higher test performance.